Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_conclusion.md

 ## Two randomized exploration strategies

 In this final lesson of the module, we will use what we have learned about chemotaxis to build a random walk model emulating the behavior of *E. coli* within a background containing a variable concentration of attractant.
-The bacterium will reorient itself randomly, but it will be able to change its tumbling frequency based on the current relative concentration of attractant at its location.
+The bacterium will reorient itself randomly, but it will be able to change its tumbling frequency based on the relative concentration of attractant at its current location.

-We will then compare this realistic model of bacterial movement against a baseline algorithm modeling a fixed-tumbling frequency random walk.
-That is, the bacterium walks for a fixed distance and then reorients itself randomly.
-Which exploration algorithm allows the bacterium to locate the source of the attractant more reliably?
-And is one algorithm faster than the other?
+We will then compare this realistic algorithm of bacterial movement against a baseline simplistic algorithm in which the bacterium walks for a fixed distance and then reorients itself in a random direction.
+Does the more realistic exploration algorithm allow the bacterium to find attractant faster?

 We will represent a bacterium as a point in two-dimensional space.
+Units in our space will be measured in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during an uninterrupted run.
+The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.

 At any point (*x*, *y*), there is some concentration *L*(*x*, *y*) of ligand; furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized, with the concentration of attractant diminishing as the distance from this point increases.

-Units in this space will be in µm, so that moving from (0, 0) to (0, 20) is 20µm, a distance that we know from the introduction can be covered by the bacterium in 1 second during an uninterrupted run.
-The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.
-The goal contains a maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup> and is located at the point (1500, 1500), requiring the bacterium to travel a significant distance to locate the attractant.
-The concentration of ligands [*L*] grows exponentially from the origin to the goal; specifically, *L*(*x*, *y*) = 100 · 10<sup>6 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal.
+The goal contains a maximum concentration of 10<sup>8</sup> molecules/µm<sup>3</sup>, and we will place the goal at (1500, 1500), so that the bacterium must travel a significant distance to locate the attractant.

+The concentration of ligands *L*(*x*, *y*) is maximized at the goal and decreases exponentially the farther we travel from it.
+To represent this, we set *L*(*x*, *y*) = 100 · 10<sup>6 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal, which in this case is 1500√2 ≈ 2121 µm.

 **STOP:** How can we quantify how well a bacterium has done at finding the attractant?
 {: .notice--primary}

-To measure average-case behavior, we will run our random walk simulations many times for each of our two strategies, where each simulation lasts some fixed time *t*.
-(This parameter should be large enough to allow the bacterium to have enough time to reach the goal.)
-To compare the two strategies, we will then measure how far on average a bacterium with each strategy ends up from the goal.

-We now will specify the details of the two strategies.
+For each of our two strategies, we will simulate many random walks of a given bacterium throughout this space, where each each simulation lasts some fixed time.
+(The total time needed by our simulation should be large enough to allow the bacterium to have enough time to reach the goal.)
+To compare the two strategies, we will then measure how far *on average* a bacterium with each strategy is from the goal at the end of the simulation.

+Now that we have established how we will model a bacterum searching for attractant, we will specify how we will implement each of the two specific strategies that we wish to model.

 ### Strategy 1: Standard random walk

-Given a specified amount of time to run the simulation, the model takes the following steps.
-First, we select a random direction of movement along with a duration of our tumble.
+To model our "unintelligent" random walk strategy, we first select a random direction of movement along with a duration of our tumble.
 The degree of reorientation follows a uniform distribution from 0° to 360°.
 The duration of each tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 As the result of a tumble, the cell only changes its orientation, not its position.

 We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
-The duration of each run follows an exponential distribution with mean equal to some parameter *t*<sub>0</sub>, which we set equal to the experimentally verified value of 1 second.
+The duration of each run follows an exponential distribution with mean equal to the experimentally verified value of 1 second.

 We then iterate these two steps of tumbling and running until the total time used is equal to the time devoted to the simulation.

 In the following tutorial, we simulate this naive strategy using a Jupyter notebook that will also help us visualize the results of the simulation.
-We will later use this notebook as a starting point when examining our second strategy, which attempts to mimic the response of *E. coli* to its environment based on what we have learned about chemotaxis and is described below.

 [Visit standard random walk tutorial](tutorial_purerandom){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}